carlosfrias/apigee-edge-opdk/README.md

 # Apigee OPDK Roles

-This is a set of Ansible roles that are used to install, configure and manage Apigee Edge OPDK instances.
+This is a set of Ansible roles that are used to install, configure and manage Apigee OPDK instances.
+The following is a list of functionality provided by these roles:

-These roles can perform the following:

  * Planet installation over multiple nodes
  * AIO profile installation
- * Monitoring configuration with AIO profile
+ * AIO profile with monitoring on 15.07.03
- * Selectively rollback an installation to correct an issue
+ * Selectively rollback the installation of a component to assist in the correction of an issue
- * Roles are idempotent
+ * Roles are idempotent for 15.07
  * Response file is dynamically generated to the defined planet
+ * Installation cover Apigee Edge OPDK 15.07.03, 16.01 and 16.05
+ * Integrated AWS to manage the lifecycle of AMI instances

+ * Additional work as needed during client engagement.

 ## Usage Samples
 The sample-playbooks folder contains usage samples that can guide you to